mjhea0/node-workshop/outline.md

 ### Example Code

-Make sure to create a new directory on your machine called "node-workshop" to house all of your projects for this workshops.
+Make sure to create a new directory on your machine called "node-workshop" to house all of your projects for these workshops.
 Each individual assignment should be placed within that directory.
 Make sure to add a git repo to each directory.

 ## Pre Work